A quick guide for managers and staff in care homes

 This refers mainly to the use of needles for which staff will need to have the right training and skills.
 To help prevent infection:

-- Dispose of sharps containers when the fill line is reached, or every 3 months - whichever occurs first.
+- dispose of sharps containers when the fill line is reached.

 Healthcare waste, such as dressings and disposable clothing, can spread infection.
 To reduce the risk of this: